Unic0rn0ver10ad/zippy/README.md

 One technique is to feed the article itself into a reasoning model like [INSERT FAVORITE LLM HERE], along with the wordlist, and ask it to generate a new wordlist that fits the EFF criteria and is fewer than 7,500 entries.
 7,500 is an arbitrary number, but it's a good starting point and mimics the size of the EFF's 'large wordlist' here: https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt

 Spot-checking the output of the reasoning model (say, by using Google Translate) is a good idea to convince yourself that the resulting wordlist actually produces fun and memorable passphrases.

-Another idea is to not use dictionaries at all - instead, use the AI tools available to translate one of the two EFF wordlists into the desired language.
-Full disclosure: I haven't tried this yet 🤔 - if I had, and it worked, Zippy would not exist...or not in the same way, at least.